Architecting Experience: Five Principles for Interaction Design

-The following design principles, developed through our practice in both academic and commercial contexts, guide us when architecting experience and designing for interactivity beyond the screen.
+The following design principles were developed through our practice in both academic and commercial contexts.
+They guide us when designing for interactivity that enhances and enriches, rather than dictates, human experience.

 Combine Physicality + Interactivity